abbasarezoo/site/_posts/2016-07-03-five-tips-for-students-young-designers.md

 I won’t lie, the design industry is be very snobbish about hardware, especially Apple kit.
 Don’t be put off by this, I worked on a Windows machine in my previous job and it was great.
 If you work is good, it doesn’t matter what machine you did it on.

-However… you **must** be using the industry standard software and this means a subscription to Adobe Creative Cloud.
+However… you **must** be using or have the ability to use industry standard software.
+This means a subscription to Adobe Creative Cloud.
+This will require a investment on your part.
+Don’t forget, if you’re still in college or University you can take advantage of Adobe’s favourable student rates.

 ## 5. Keep in contact with local agencies